AmirPliev/SwipingBot/README.md

 you want/can swipe on.

 ## What does it do
+1. Goes to the website and logs in.
-1. Swipes on:
+2. Swipes on: \
     a.
-Tinder
+Tinder \
     b.
-Bumble
+Bumble \
+    Until there are not more likes available.
 2. Sends a message to a match when it occurs (only on Tinder)
 3. Sends you a message on Telegram with a report.